Facilities

 Mack Babies is a space for a maximum of 20 babies, observing minimum staff/baby ratios of 1:3.

-It is a place where babies are nurtured and supported, whilst at the same time being free to explore and adapt to the world around them.
+It is important that babies are nurtured and supported, whilst at the same time being free to explore and adapt to the world around them.
 Our team take every opportunity to connect with the babies in their care.
 Keyworkers observe the babies’ activities and take their lead when it comes to learning.
 Our team work in partnership with carers in order to help provide a home from home experience, and where possible try to follow the routines established at home.
 Daily diaries are recorded of each baby’s day and made available to parents through our online portal.

 The adjoining Sleep and Sensory Room has mats for safe and comfortable snoozing and a flexible sensory space.